Markus2409/LB2_project_Group_3/README.md

 ### 2. SVM
 **The SVM classifier** achieved low overall FPR, although TM helices remained a common source of misclassification.
 False negatives were slightly more frequent in short signal peptides (<15 residues), while longer peptides were generally classified correctly.
 Amino acid composition played a key role in both false positives and false negatives, and plant transit peptides did not significantly confound performance (FPR ~2.2%), though Arabidopsis sequences showed a slightly higher FPR.

-### 3. Neural Network
+### 3. LSTM
-**The Neural Network** outperformed SVM in overall MCC, as well as in FP and FN counts.
+**LSTM** outperformed SVM in overall MCC, as well as in FP and FN counts.
 TM proteins were still misclassified (41.2% of FPs), and longer signal peptides (>35 residues) tended to be false negatives.
 Taxon-specific differences were observed: FPR decreased in plant proteins but increased in fungi and other groups.
 Sequence features such as leucine frequency in the first positions of the signal peptide appeared important for correct classification.

 ---
 # 9. Conclusions